CTSRD-CHERI/device-model-riscv/README.md

 ### First, build this project
     $ make purecap

+Alternatively, you can build using [cheribuild](https://github.com/CTSRD-CHERI/cheribuild):

+    $ ./cheribuild.py device-model

 You can now find the device-model binary in your ${HOME}/cheri/extra-files/root/ directory.

 ### Now, setup a tap device on the QEMU host machine: